compulab-yokneam/Documentation/mender/hab.md

-# Prevent booting a 3-d party unsigned bootloader.
+# Prevent booting unsigned uefi binaries.

 |NOTE|The CompuLab Mender solution does use GRUB wherefore the <bootmedia>/EFI/BOOT/bootaa64.efi is in use.|
 |---|---|